Djambawa Marawili: Career

 His paintings that portray sacred traditional designs demonstrate the right and purpose to speak for and protect their sea and land.
 Because of this reason, this portrayal shown in the Saltwater: Yirrkala Bark Paintings of Sea Country exhibition played a significant role in the Blue Mud Bay sea rights case where Marawili arranged for the Sea Right claim to the Federal Court in 2004.
-Eventually, the case went up to the High Court, and they gave Yolngu the ownership of the intertidal zone, between high and low tide marks.